REVEALING SECRETS OF PAST TAIJIQUAN MASTERS

 Performing Taijiquan External Forms

-Grandmaster Wong asks participants who have learnt Taijiquan elsewhere to perform their Taijiquan movements the way they used to practice.
+Participants who have learnt Taijiquan elsewhere perform their Taijiquan movements the way they used to practice.
 Some Shaolin Kungfu practitioners also join in the fun, performing Shaolin movements slowly like Taijiquan.

 Adding Inner Dimensions to External Movements

-Then Grandmaster Wong asks the participants to perform the same movements but this time in a chi kung state of mind.
-They just enjoy the movements, without thinking of anything, without worrying about their breathing, and without worrying whether their forms are correct or not.
-They just flow with the movements.
-It is noticeable that they have added an inner dimension to their performance, and have successfully generated a chi flow.
+The participants perform the same movements but this time in a chi kung state of mind.
+They just enjoy the movements, without thinking of anything, without worrying about their breathing, and without worrying whether their forms.
 At the end of the performance they can feel some internal force.

 The Secret of the Hook in Single Whip

 Thousands of Taijiquan practitioners have performed “Single Whip”, but not many know why one hand is held in a hook.
-Here Grandmaster Wong explains the secret.
-It is to consolidate the internal force so that it will be exploded out in the other hand.
-If both hands are in open palms, the internal force will be spread out in both hands instead of being channeled to the palm in one hand with the other hand in a hook as a “brake”.
-But why is the other hand not held in a fist.
+Here is the secret.
+It is to consolidate internal force so that it will be exploded out in the other hand.
+Why is the other hand not held in a fist.
 It would then tense up the muscles hindering smooth chi flow.

 Hook Hand Applied as a Grip